-Around 1.3 million air passengers ‘suffered severe delays’ in just 12 months
+Worst airlines for flight delays revealed as 1.3 million passengers affected

 "Passengers are often entitled to compensation when airlines get it wrong.

-“It is vital that automatic compensation is introduced across the industry so that people no longer have to jump through hoops to get what they are owed.”
+"It is vital automatic compensation is introduced across the industry so that people no longer have to jump through hoops to get what they are owed."

 A spokesman for industry body Airlines UK said: "Long delays affect only a minority of overall journeys and are often due to factors outside of an airline’s control.